alexprudhomme/emojicopy/README.md

 ---

+# TODO

+- [] Add jsdoc to scripts
+- [] do the usetask stuff in index in the script instead and combine the scripts
+- [] do the findTitle in the script also

 ## Project Structure

 This project is using Qwik with [QwikCity](https://qwik.builder.io/qwikcity/overview/).
 QwikCity is just an extra set of tools on top of Qwik to make it easier to build a full site, including directory-based routing, layouts, and more.